Be a Guest Speaker or Panelist

 The Princeton-in-Washington Program is co-sponsored by Career Services, the Princeton Club of Washington, DC, the Office of Governmental Affairs and the Woodrow Wilson School.
 It offers Princeton students living or working in the nation's capital over the summer an opportunity to meet and learn from Princetonians in D.C.

-A student coordinator reaches out to alumni to arrange for site visits, seminars or networking events for fellow Tigers throughout the summer — helping to bring a whole new meaning to the term "stars and stripes."
+A student coordinator reaches out to alumni to arrange for site visits, seminars or networking events for fellow Tigers throughout the summer.

 - Interested in serving as a guest speaker?
 Please contact Juli-anne Jensen, associate director, arts, nonprofit and public sector.

 - Want to learn more about the Princeton-in-Washington student experience?
 Please visit the Princeton in Washington student website.